RQ

 Repairs & Maintenance7 min read1 April 2026

 Blocked drains, overflowing gutters, and damaged downpipes cause serious damage if ignored.
-A practical UK guide to diagnosing drainage issues, repair costs, and when to call a professional.
+How to diagnose issues, repair costs, and solutions.

 Drainage and guttering are the unglamorous infrastructure that protects everything else in your home.
 When they fail, the consequences are serious: penetrating damp, foundation damage, subsidence, and even sewage backup.
 Yet most homeowners only think about them when something goes wrong.